Aadit-Garg/Nirbhaya-Setu/README.md

 Empowering Women, Securing Our Communities

 A next-generation safety platform integrating artificial intelligence, IoT sensors, and community feedback to provide real-time protection and genuine peace of mind in public spaces.
-Built by Dead Poets' Farmers to transform how cities approach women's safety through technology and trust.
+Built by Team Aura Farmers to transform how cities approach women's safety through technology and trust.

 The Data: A Crisis of Safety